tannerjt/AGStoShapefile/readme.md

 #Instructions
 1. Updates services.txt to include the services you wish to query
-* Navigate to the script directory in command line and call with node:
+2. Navigate to the script directory in command line and call with node:

-*You will need to first download all the depencies for this app*
+*You will need to first download all the depencies for this app if you havent already done so*

 ```
     npm install